Update on Fall SAT Administrations

 Expanded Administration this Fall

-We are administering the SAT administrations every month through the end of the calendar year, beginning in August.
+Beginning in August, we began administering the SAT every month through the end of the calendar year.

 |*indicates School Day test administration